beeware/briefcase/docs/en/reference/platforms/android/gradle.md

 ### `android_abis`

 A list of strings that explicitly specifies the Android ABIs (platforms) the app will support.
 This controls the `abiFilters` parameter in the `ndk` block of the Android app's `defaultConfig` in `build.gradle`(depending on the project template).
-If not specified, the NDK block will be omitted, falling back to the default behavior.
+If not specified, the NDK block will be omitted, falling back to the default ABIs supported by Briefcase (currently `arm64v8a` and `x86_64`, with `armeabi-v7a` also included on Python 3.11 and earlier).

 For example, specifying: